-PLEASE NOTE: This syllabus represents a recent semester.
+This syllabus is representative of a typical semester.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.

-Description
+Course Description

 This course aims to develop students' skills in the areas of listening, speaking, reading and writing.
-While all four components will be weighted equally, emphasis is placed primarily on oral comprehension and conversational skills (i.e., listening and speaking).
+While all four components will be weighted equally, emphasis in this course is placed primarily on oral comprehension and conversational skills (i.e., listening and speaking).
 Proficiency in the use of grammatical structures is also highly emphasized to hone the student's communication and comprehension skills.
 Developing conversation and comprehension skills also enhances students' interactive immersion and promotes their speaking proficiency.
-Reading and writing skills are reinforced through the inclusion of formal composition and readings of newspaper stories and policy and legal texts.
-The course is also designed to help students grasp cultural practices in the Spanish and European world.
+Reading and writing skills are reinforced through the inclusion of formal composition and readings of newspaper stories.

+The course is also designed to help students grasp cultural practices in Italy.
 Cultural context is built into the course and introduced through audiovisual materials and experiential activities.
-Intermediate Spanish provides students a more in-depth background in daily life issues, enabling them to master critical language skills necessary for performing everyday activities.
-Students participate in field exercises and other activities to gain confidence in interacting with Spaniards and immersing in society.
+Intermediate Italian provides students a more in-depth background in daily life issues, enabling them to master critical language skills necessary for performing everyday activities.
+Students participate in field exercises and other activities to gain confidence in interacting with Italians and immersing in society.
 Students are responsible for finding new vocabulary words and expressions matching the assigned field exercises by using dictionaries, using additional texts including newspapers and magazines, and conducting interviews.